FAQs2025-02-20T14:33:38+00:00

 There are various components which make up a fire door; you will typically be able to identify the following:

-• Door frame – this must be compatible with its counterpart, the door leaf, and fitted correctly to ensure the gaps are appropriate and meet the size needed to fulfill its function.
+• Door frame this must be compatible with its counterpart, the door leaf, and fitted correctly to ensure the gaps are appropriate and meet the size needed to fullfill its function.

-• Door closer – this is another facilitator to ensure the door closes automatically; you’ll usually see a metal box attached to an arm behind the fire door at the top (which often goes unnoticed!), although not all fire doors have a door closing mechanism.
+• Door closer this is another facilitator to ensure the door closes automatically; you will usually see a metal box attached to an arm behind the fire door at the top (which often goes unnoticed!), although not all fire doors have a door closing mechanism.

 Some fire doors also have glazed panels and must be suitably fire resistant, as well as fitted with intumescent glazing seals.
 Air grilles are also used where extra ventilation is required, which are then designed to close if the fire alarm is activated.
 You may also see on some fire doors additional ironmongery such as push bars and push pads to provide easy escape in an emergency.